-A quick and easy way to check the overall heath of the Ethernet line cards in the chassis is by examining the SBx STATUS LEDs on the controller card.
-(If the chassis has two controller cards, you may use the LEDs on either card.)
-There are twelve LEDs, numbered 0 to 11, but the AT-SBx3106 Chassis uses only LEDs 0 to 5, (LEDs 6 to 11 are always off.)
-A solid green LED indicates that the card in the corresponding slot is operating normally.
-The Ethernet line card in slot 2 of the chassis, for example, is operating properly when the SBx STATUS LED 2 on the controller card is solid green.
+A quick and easy way to check the overall heath of SwitchBlade x3100 Ethernet line cards in the chassis is by examining the SBx STATUS LEDs on the control card.
+(If the chassis has two control cards, you may use the LEDs on either card.)
+There are twelve LEDs, one for each chassis slot.
+The LEDs are numbered 0 to 11, just like the chassis slots.
+The cards in the slots are operating normally when the LEDs are green.
+The Ethernet line card in chassis slot 8, for example, is operating properly when the SBx STATUS LED 8 on the control card is solid green.

-If you suspect a problem with an Ethernet line card or controller card, try the following:
+If you suspect a problem with an Ethernet line card or control card, try the following:

-- ☐ If all the L/A LEDs on the card are off, try pressing the eco-friendly button on the active master controller card to verify that the LEDs on the line cards are on. - □ Check the card's status LED in the SBx STATUS LEDs on the control card.
+- ☐ If all the L/A LEDs on the card are off, try pressing the eco-friendly button on the active master control card to verify that the LEDs on the line cards are on. - Check the card's status LED in the SBx STATUS LEDs on the control card.
 If the LED is flashing amber, the card is initializing its management software.
 Wait one to two minutes for the card to complete the process.
 If the LED does not change to green, try installing the line card in a different chassis slot.
 If the problem remains, the card cannot complete the initialization process.
 Try installing the card in another chassis with a different control card. - ☐ If the card's status LED in the SBx STATUS LEDs on the control card is solid amber, the card might not be able to boot up because the load file stored in its flash memory is not the same version as its corresponding load file on the controller card.
 You may be able to correct the problem by specifying the load file on the controller card as the preferred file with the SET CARD PREFLOAD command.
-For instructions, refer to "Replacing Load Files on Ethernet Line Cards" on page 263. - ☐ If the controller card does not have a load file for the card, it is running a version of the AlliedWareNSP software that does not support the card or the load file is missing from the file system in the controller card.
+For instructions, refer to "Replacing Load Files on Ethernet Line Cards" on page 271. - ☐ If the controller card does not have a load file for the card, it is running a version of the AlliedWareNSP software that does not support the card or the load file is missing from the file system in the controller card.
 Upgrade and/or update the management software files on the controller card.